 Things were almost identical to how Cornelia and Emily had described them.
 The configuration of the entrance had been changed, but other than that, it could have been 1922 in that room.
 “Tables were set, but there was nobody to wait on them.
 A fire was laid in a vast fireplace but it wasn’t going”.
 Exactly.
 A match I would call perfect.
 An ideal ending for a day of successes in matching up my world to Cornelia’s and Emily’s.

 Postscript to the day: On the train back to London, I met a very interesting woman named Ysanne, who gave me a copy of her book called, “The Time Catcher”.
 Though her book is about “how to time your actions to turn challenges into opportunities”, the title seemed to fit in well with my own journey.

-Below: Lords and ladies made of Tyvek populate a royal cards room; me in the hall with a couple of orb friends; emergency stairs hidden within the maze; from the bridge, a view of the Riverside Brasserie (formerly the Mitre Bar) today; the Mitre Inn, circa 1920s; a refuge from the weather for Cornelia, Emily, Otis and Maud.
+Below: Ghostly lords and ladies made of Tyvek populate a royal cards room; me in the hall with a couple of orb friends; emergency stairs hidden within the maze; the Riverside Brasserie dining room, probably much as it would have looked to Cornelia, Emily, Otis and Maud; a view from the bridge of the Riverside Brasserie (formerly the Mitre Bar) today; the Mitre Inn and Bar, circa 1920s.